sarahwylie/just-tech-news/README.md

 * [Queries](#any-questions)

 ## Usage
 Social media site for technie nerds.
+For an even cooler experience, check out the Java version of this site at [Just Tech News](https://just-tech-news-java-1.herokuapp.com/)!

 ## Installation
 Pop open [Just Tech News](https://lit-shelf-14349.herokuapp.com/) and set up an account.
 Then add sites, vote on others' suggestions, and comment away!